-- 14.3 The returning officer is to examine each nomination form as soon as is practicable after he or she has received it, and decide whether the candidate has been validly nominated. - 14.4 Where the returning officer decides that a nomination is invalid, the returning officer must endorse this on the nomination form, stating the reasons for their decision. - 14.5 The returning officer is to send notice of the decision as to whether a nomination is valid or invalid to the candidate at the contact address given in the candidate's nomination form.
+- Where the returning officer decides that a nomination is invalid, the returning 14.4 officer must endorse this on the nomination form, stating the reasons for their decision. - 14.5 The returning officer is to send notice of the decision as to whether a nomination is valid or invalid to the candidate at the contact address given in the candidate's nomination form.
 If an e-mail address has been given in the candidate's nomination form (in addition to the candidate's postal address), the returning officer may send notice of the decision to that address.

-15. Publication of statement of candidates
+Publication of statement of candidates 15.

-- 15.1 The returning officer is to prepare and publish a statement showing the candidates who are standing for election. - 15.2 The statement must show: - the name, contact address (which shall be the candidate's postal address), and constituency or class within a constituency of each candidate standing, and - (b) the declared interests of each candidate standing, as given in their nomination form.
+- 15.1 The returning officer is to prepare and publish a statement showing the candidates who are standing for election. - 15.2 The statement must show: - the name, contact address (which shall be the candidate's postal address), and constituency or class within a constituency of each candidate standing, - (b) the declared interests of each candidate standing, as given in their nomination form.